nickkats1/bert_t5_tfid_data_jobs/README.md

         }
 ```

-### The Remaining will be in a notebook on collab for the generate text from T5 in .csv file or maybe .txt I do not know right now
+### The rest is located in my notebooks folder and the Google Colab link